bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

   - The section headings for these environments are placed 1 inch from the top of the page.
   - Text in the Abstract is **single-spaced**.
   - The Table of Contents (ToC), List of Tables (LoT), and List of Figures (LoF) are **single-spaced**.
 The titles of these environments are treated as of a similar type as the section headings, i.e., the same font size and type with underlining below them.
+  - Spacing between sections, tables, and figure entries in the TOC, LOT, and LOF are `0.75\baselineskip`.
+Spacing between two consecutive subsections and subsubsections in TOC are smaller.

 - Following the suggested outline by the department, in the main proposal document, the following sections are included, however, you can include other sections by consulting your advisor or committee members.
-  - The **Background and significance** section has a page limit is 2 pages.
+  - The **Background and significance** section has a page limit of 2 pages.
-  - The **Research objectives** section has a page limit is 1 page.
+  - The **Research objectives** section has a page limit of 1 page.
-  - The **Proposed methodology and results** section has a page limit is 4 pages.
+  - The **Proposed methodology and results** section has a page limit of 4 pages.
   - The **Planned publications** section has no page limit.
 This section contains a list of papers you already published or planning on publishing.
   - The **Timeline** has no specific format/ limits on the page.
 You should include a chart or table showing a tentative timeline to finish the project.
   - The **Acknowledgement** section is optional.
 Thank the people who helped you along the way and funding sources as well.